Podcast: Play in new window | Download

 I don’t have to have a phone quickly accessible to anyone who wants to call me at any time of the day.
 I can be available when I choose to be available.
 (And not always be available to anyone).

-I also come to understand that having my screen next to me while I am in my homeschool day is a large distraction to me being present with my kids.
+Having my screen next to me while I am in my homeschool day is a large distraction to me being present with my kids.

 I come to understand that certain friendships aren’t really serving me or my family and I need to create an honest connection there, not trying to appease anyone who wants to be in contact with me just because they want to be with me.